MRiabov/RepairsComponents-v0/README.md

 # Repairs Components

-A modular library of repair components for reinforcement learning environments, built on MuJoCo physics.
+A modular library of repair components for reinforcement learning environments, built on MuJoCo physics with support for the Genesis simulator.

 ## Overview